 In determining the appropriate levels, the Organization performs a detailed analysis of the assets and liabilities that are subject to the standard.
 At each reporting period, all assets and liabilities for which the fair value measurement is based on significant unobservable inputs are classified as Level 3.
-There were no Level 2 or 3 inputs for any assets held by the Organization at June 30, 2017 and 2016.
+There were no Level 2 or 3 inputs for any assets held by the Organization at June 30, 2018 and 2017.

+e.
 Income taxes

-The Organization is exempt from Federal and local income taxes under Section 501(c)(3) of the Internal Revenue Code on income derived from activities related to its exempt purpose.
+The Organization is exempt from federal and local income taxes under Section 501(c)(3) of the Internal Revenue Code on income derived from activities related to its exempt purpose.
 This code section enables the Organization to accept donations that qualify as charitable contributions to the donor.
 The Organization is subject to income taxes on taxable income from unrelated business activities.
-For the years ended June 30, 2017 and 2016, the Organization did not recognize income tax expense in the accompanying financial statements as there was no unrelated business taxable income.
+For the years ended June 30, 2018 and 2017, the Organization did not recognize income tax expense in the accompanying financial statements as there was no unrelated business taxable income.

-The Organization is not aware of any activities that would jeopardize its tax-exempt status that would require recognition in the accompanying financial statements.
+The Organization is not aware of any activities that would jeopardize their tax-exempt status that would require recognition in the accompanying financial statements.
 Generally, tax returns are subject to examination by taxing authorities for up to three years from the date a completed return is filed.
-If material omissions of income exist, tax returns may be subject to examination for up to six years.
+If there are material omissions of income, tax returns may be subject to examination for up to six years.
 It is the Organization's policy to recognize interest and/or penalties related to uncertain tax positions, if any, in the accompanying financial statements.
-As of June 30, 2017 and 2016, the Organization had no accruals for interest and/or penalties.
+As of June 30, 2018 and 2017, the Organization had no uncertain tax positions which should be recognized as a liability.

+f.
 Contracts and accounts receivable

 Contracts and accounts receivable are due in less than one year and stated at their net realizable value.
 Reserves are established for receivables that are delinquent and considered uncollectible based on periodic reviews by management.
-At June 30, 2017 and 2016, management estimates that all receivables are fully collectible, therefore, no allowance for doubtful accounts has been recognized.
+At June 30, 2018 and 2017, all receivables are fully collectible, therefore, no allowance for doubtful accounts has been recognized.

+g.
 Contributions receivable

 Contributions receivable are unconditional promises to give that are recognized as contributions when the promise is received.
 All contributions receivable are expected to be collected in less than one year and are reported at their net realizable value.
 Reserves are established for receivables that are delinquent and considered uncollectible based on periodic reviews by management.
-At June 30, 2017 and 2016, no allowance for doubtful accounts has been recognized.
+There were no contributions receivable at June 30, 2018.
+At June 30, 2017, all receivables are considered collectible, therefore no allowance for doubtful accounts have been recognized.

+h.
 Investments

-Investments are reported at fair value and realized and unrealized gains and losses are reported in the statement of activities as increases or decreases in unrestricted net assets, unless the income or loss is restricted temporarily or permanently by donor restrictions or law.
-The Organization invests in investments that are exposed to various risks, such as fluctuations in market value and credit risk.
+Investments are reported at fair value and realized and unrealized gains and losses are reported in the statements of activities as increases or decreases in unrestricted net assets, unless the income or loss is restricted temporarily or permanently by donor restrictions or law.
+The Organization invests in a variety of investments that are exposed to various risks, such as fluctuations in market value and credit risk.
 It is reasonably possible that changes in risks in the near term could materially affect investment balances and amounts reported in the accompanying financial statements.

+i.
 Inventory